shapeshed/jekyll.shapeshed.com/_posts/2007-08-07-pattern_brushes_in_illustrator_part_one.md

 ---
 layout: post
 title: Pattern Brushes in Illustrator Part One
-excerpt: Pattern Brushes in Illustrator are a great way to create complicated designs in no time.
+description: Pattern Brushes in Illustrator are a great way to create complicated designs in no time.
 Part one shows an example of how to use Pattern Brushes with circles.
 categories: [Illustrator, Design]
 ---
 ## A simple start